matherioneu/Matherionity/README.md

 ### Redis

-The default RedisManager implementation (`eu.matherion.server.redis.RedisManagerImpl`) uses the Redisson library.
+The default RedisManager implementation (`eu.matherion.server.redis.impl.RedissonManager`) uses the Redisson library.

 You can access the RedisManager via `Server#getRedisManager()`.